Driving on Hilton Head Island can be tricky. Here are some tips to help you get around.

 U. S. Route 278 is the only highway coming to Hilton Head Island.
 278 extends all the way to I-95 (Exit #8).

-The Parkway is about 6 miles long, and there is a $1.25 toll for a two-axle vehicle.
+The Parkway is about 6 miles long, and there is no longer a fee to cross.

 If you are going to stay in Shipyard Plantation, Long Cove or Wexford, along North or South Forest Beach Drive, or anywhere in Sea Pines Plantation, you will get there much quicker by using the Cross Island Parkway.